 Like I said earlier, there isn't a shortcut to legally use copyrighted music on YouTube...at least, not if you use the traditional music licensing process.
-Royalty free music offers a different and better way for you to get radio-quality songs for all of your video projects.
+Royalty free music offers a different and better way for you to get radio-quality songs for all of your personal and commercial use video projects.

 As an added bonus, royalty free music is a more affordable and more convenient option.
 You’ll get the songs you want for a price you can afford, and you can sleep easy knowing your days of worrying about copyright infringement are gone forever.

 Edit the "Source Code" of the "Blog Content" for this post and add:

 to the paragraph (<p>) tag where you want this box to show.

 Example paragraph code before this change: <p style="text-align: justify;">